ECE Funding Handbook

 • Changing optional charge agreements

 • Services must allow reasonable opportunities for parents to review their decisions regarding optional charges.
-Either party may initiate a change to the agreement, but both parties must agree on the changes.
+Either party may initiate a change to the agreement and any changes must be documented in accordance with record keeping requirements.
+One-off optional charges are agreed at the time parents are asked by the service.

 Any change to agreements on optional charges is a change to the enrolment agreement.